ElishaKay/EverythingJS-Social-App/README.md

-Welcome friends to the Github Repo with 6 User Login Options.
+Welcome friends to the Angular 2 App that taps into the power of the Spotify API to help you listen to ad-free albums of your favorite bands.

 The project is a trimmed-down version of a wonderful repo found here: https://github.com/sahat/hackathon-starter